blakenoll/codingChallenge/README.md

 Front-end is running on port 3000 with Rails backend running on port 3001

-# Coding Challenge questions our located in /codingQuestions
+# Coding Challenge questions are located in /codingQuestions